lguez/Ml2pl/README.md

 pressure-file either through hybrid coefficients and surface pressure or directly from 4-dimensional pressure.
 In both cases, pressure must be given in Pa and decrease when the index of model level increases.
 This is checked quickly in the program.
-If option `-p` is not used then the program will look for `ap`, `bp` (hybrid coefficients) and `ps` (surface pressure) in the input file or the pressure file.
+If option `-p` is not used then the program will look for `ap`, `b` (hybrid coefficients) and `ps` (surface pressure) in the input file or the pressure file.

 The target pressure levels should be in a text file called `press_levels.txt` in the current directory at run-time.
 The first